 _

 The children of rich and famous celebrities will inevitably inherit the wealth of their parents, right?
 Well, not always.
-Join Wonderwall.com as we take a look at the stars who don't plan to pass their fortunes to their kids…
+Join us as we take a look at some of the stars who don't plan to pass on their fortunes to their kids plus another interesting inheritance twist…

-Keep reading for more celebrities who aren't leaving their fortunes to their children…
+Keep reading to see which celebrities aren't leaving their fortunes to their children…

 _